Skittyblock/MK1-Documentation/_docs/0 Getting Started/2 Creating a Script.md

 MK1 comes with a companion application that lets you create, delete, and completely manage all your scripts without ever leaving it.
 To create a new script, simply press on the add button on the home page, enter a name for your script, and press create.

 ## Doing it manually
 MK1 scripts are stored at `/Library/MK1/Scripts`.
-To create a new one, make a new folder in this directory with the name of the script.
+To create a new one, make a new folder in that directory with the name of the script.
 Inside that folder, you'll need to create an `index.js` file and, optionally, a `Script.plist` file.

 ### Script.plist
 The `Script.plist` file contains metadata for your script.
 Below you can find the available keys.